 - Seizures.
 If you have any seizures while taking PROCRIT®, get medical help right away and tell your healthcare provider.

 - Antibodies to PROCRIT®.
 Your body may make antibodies to PROCRIT®.
 These antibodies can block or lessen your body's ability to make red blood cells and cause you to have severe anemia.
 Call your healthcare provider if you have unusual tiredness, lack of energy, dizziness, or fainting.
 You may need to stop taking PROCRIT®.

 - Serious allergic reactions.
-Serious allergic reactions can cause a rash over your whole body, shortness of breath, wheezing, dizziness and fainting because of a drop in blood pressure, swelling around your mouth or eyes, fast pulse, or sweating.
+Serious allergic reactions can cause a skin rash, itching, shortness of breath, wheezing, dizziness and fainting because of a drop in blood pressure, swelling around your mouth or eyes, fast pulse, or sweating.
 If you have a serious allergic reaction, stop using PROCRIT® and call your healthcare provider or get medical help right away.

 - Dangers of using PROCRIT® from multiple-dose vials in newborns, infants, and pregnant or breastfeeding women.
 Do not use PROCRIT® from multiple-dose vials in newborns, infants, pregnant or breastfeeding women because the PROCRIT® in these vials contains benzyl alcohol.
 Benzyl alcohol has been shown to cause brain damage, other serious side effects, and death in newborn and premature babies.
 If you use PROCRIT® from multiple-dose vials, you should not breastfeed for at least 2 weeks after the last dose.
 PROCRIT® that comes in single-dose vials does not contain benzyl alcohol.
 See "Who should not take PROCRIT®?".

 Common side effects of PROCRIT® include:

 - Low potassium levels in the blood